Justintime50/os-scripting/src/macos/README.md

 # macOS Scripts

-A collection of macOS scripts that can be used to automate deploying and administrating macOS devices.
+A collection of macOS scripts that can be used to automate deploying and administering macOS devices.

 <img src="https://raw.githubusercontent.com/justintime50/assets/main/src/os-scripting/macos.png" alt="Showcase">